 For example, if you have $10,000 in student loans at 6.2% interest, a credit card bill at $6,000 with 22% APR, and an interest-free $3,000 personal loan, you would pay off the personal loan first, making only the minimum payments on the others.

 After the personal loan is paid off, you would then move on to the other outstanding debts — slowly, but surely, winning the snowball fight.

-By contrast, the debt avalanche strategy involves aggressively paying off your debts — avalanching on them, if you will — starting with the highest interest rates first before moving on, and make only minimum payments on the others.
+The debt avalanche strategy involves aggressively paying off your debts — avalanching on them, if you will — starting with debt with the highest interest rates first before moving on, and make only minimum payments on the others.